eskil/example-elixir-parser/README.md

 # ExampleElixirParser

-Yet another how to make a elixir parser package using leex and yecc.
+Yet another how to make an elixir parser package using leex and yecc.

 ## Helpful links